UdaraChamidu/UdaraChamidu/README.md

 ---

 <p align="center">
-  <strong>Thanks for stopping by! 🌟 Let’s shape the future of AI together.</strong>
+  <strong>Thanks for visiting!
+Let’s shape the future of AI together. 🤝</strong>
 </p>

 <p align="center">
   <img src="https://img.shields.io/badge/Made%20with%20❤️%20and%20AI-🚀-pink?style=flat-square" alt="Made with Love">
 </p>

-<h4 align="center">⭐ If you like what you see, star a repo or drop by anytime.
-Happy coding! 💻</h4>
+<h4 align="center">⭐ If you like what you see, star a repo or say hi anytime.
+Happy coding!</h4>